syemfai/odin-recipes/README.md

 In this lesson, I will be demonstrating my ability to parse coherent HTML code and hopefully design a cogent website that is easily readable for the users.

 *Note: CSS will not be used here and therefore the website will be lacking in flavour.
-Hopefully the food won't be ;)

 Have a look!:

 https://syemfai.github.io/odin-recipes/

+*Issues arising from merging divergence has been resolved 15/4/2022.
+This was done by using git pull and following the steps (involved rebase), and then git commmit.
+Lastly git push origin main.